aksonov/react-native-router-flux/README.md

 [Follow author @PAksonov](https://twitter.com/PAksonov)

-#### NOTE: v4 (based on [React Navigation](https://reactnavigation.org/) v1.5.6).
-See [this branch](https://github.com/aksonov/react-native-router-flux/tree/v3) and [docs](https://github.com/aksonov/react-native-router-flux/blob/master/README3.md) for v3 based on React Native Experimental Navigation API
+#### NOTE: v4 based on [React Navigation v1.5.6](https://reactnavigation.org/).
+See [this branch](https://github.com/aksonov/react-native-router-flux/tree/v3) and [docs](https://github.com/aksonov/react-native-router-flux/blob/master/README3.md) for v3 based on deprecated React Native Experimental Navigation API.
+It is not supported and may not work with latest React Native versions.

 ___